gca-research-group/tee-morello-performance-experiments/README.md

 # 2. Memory performance in the execution of allocate, release, read and write operations

-# Memory Performance in the Execution of Allocate, Release, Read, and Write Operations

 ## Experiment Overview

 This experiment evaluates memory operations on large blocks, measuring execution time for the following operations: